samhains/samhains.github.io/_projects/2077-open-internet-archive.md

 {% include vimeo-player.html id=249010078 %}

-From a technical standpoint, the installation involves a modified rotary dial telephone, a Touch Designer server for visuals, projection mapping and phone interaction, and an additional a python server performing voice recognition and data collection.
+From a technical standpoint, the installation involves a modified rotary dial telephone, a Touch Designer server (visuals, projection mapping and phone interaction), and an additional a python server (voice recognition and data collection).